AI-Haseeb/Traffic-Sign-Classification-VGG16-VGG19-Simple-Neural-Network-MobileNet/README.md

 4. **Model Building and Training**:
    - Implement the VGG16 model architecture.
+   - Implement the VGG19 model architecture.
+   - Implement a Simple Neural Network.
+   - Implement the MobileNet architecture.
-   - Train the model for 5 epochs.
+   - Train the models for 5 epochs.

 5. **Evaluation**:
-   - Achieve 95% accuracy on the test set.
+   - Evaluate the performance of each model on the test set.

 ## Usage

 To run the project:
-- Open `traffic-sign-classification-vgg16.ipynb` in Google Colab Notebook.
+- Open files in Google Colab Notebook.
 - Follow the step-by-step instructions to execute the code.